esmooov/rdbhs/readme.markdown

 ## Intset

+(Note: I was unable to find whether the endiannesses listed below as little-endian encodings were always litle-endian or whether they are stored as host byte order.)

+The intset is used to encode sets consisting only of integers.

+Intsets begin with a 32-bit length, specifying the length of each member of the intset.

+Second, there is a 32-bit number specifying the number of elements in the intset

+Finally, every member is a signed integer, the size of which is specified above.

+Intsets end with a 0xff

+Example (encoding the set [1,-1])

-[02 00 00 00]  -> Little-endian 32-bit length encoding, in bytes, of members of the intset
+[02 00 00 00] -> Little-endian 32-bit length encoding, in bytes, of members of the intset (2, or 16-bits)

-[01 00 00 00]  -> Little-endian 32-bit number of elements in the intset
+[02 00 00 00] -> Little-endian 32-bit number of elements in the intset (2)
+[ff ff] -> One little-endian 16-bit member (-1 [signed int16])

-[01 00]        -> One little-endian member, two-bytes long, as specified in the encoding above
+[01 00] -> One little-endian 16-bit member
+[ff] -> End of intset